K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ***※	Deletion of Deployment Job is permitted to Administrator and Contributors with creation authority only.***

 ##### <div id='3-2-2-4-5'/> 3.2.2.4.5.
 Job Sorting
-1. From the pipeline details page, click “Job sorting” icon for each Job.
+1. From the pipeline details page, click the “Job sorting” icon for each Job.
 ![126]
-2. A list of the remaining Job numbers that can be sorted within the current workgroup appears in drop-down menu.
+2. A list of the remaining Job numbers that can be sorted within the current workgroup appears in the drop-down menu.
 ![127]
 3. Click the number of the Job to re-arrange and they will interchange places.
 ![128]